robin98sun/tutorials-uta-cse6332/part5.md

 ## A hint for debugging Azure services:

-In the Azure extension of VS Code, right click the service that you want to debug and select `Start Streams Logs`.
+Before deploying the web app, in the Azure extension of VS Code, right click it and select `Start Streams Logs`.

 In very few cases, you may want to `SSH into Web App`.